Most Active Stories

 “Sit Down and Be Awesome” – Tackling National Novel Writing Month

-It’s the beginning of December and for those who participated, that means that National Novel Writing Month is over.
+November is National Novel Writing Month.
 The challenge is what it sounds like: write a novel in one month.
 WABE’s Myke Johns spent November following two Atlanta writers as they hit the keys, and has this story.

 Who on earth would try to write a novel in a month?
 Meet Daniel Lamb and Laurel Snyder.
 Both writers set aside their November for National Novel Writing Month, which most refer to it as “NaNoWriMo.”